 Now lets steer away to the actual topic – A beautifully braided, Soft Challah.

-I made it again, but this time a sweeter version with honey and cardamom instead of the plain challah.
-The Eggs in the dough gives it a rich and softer texture.
-Challah is very good for making french toasts too.
+I made it again, this time a sweeter version with honey and cardamom instead of the plain challah.
+You can choose not to use cardamom and use less honey if you are looking for a traditional recipe.
+The eggs in the dough gives it a rich and soft texture.
+There are some amazing recipes you can make with leftover challah.
+You can check out the link below.

 If you don’t want to add eggs then try this eggless dinner rolls.